venovako/libpvn/README.md

 #
 # a release build with the Homebrew's gcc on x86_64 macOS with a low optimization level
 make COMPILER=gcc COMPILER_SUFFIX=-14 NDEBUG=g clean all
-#
-# a debug build with clang on FreeBSD (note the usage of gmake instead of make)
-gmake clean all
 ```

 ## Using